476678244/SF-Sports-Club/README.md

-# SfActivityCenter
+# SF Sports Club
-SF Activity Center aims to support enterprise activity organizing
+SF Sports Club aims to support enterprise activity organizing.
+Now, it is just for internal use purpose.